ungoogled-software/ungoogled-chromium/docs/design.md

 ## Packaging

-Packaging is the process of producing a distributable package for end-users.
-This entails building the source code and packaging the build outputs.
+Packaging is the process of downloading, building, and producing a distributable package of ungoogled-chromium.

 Packaging uses buildkit and config bundles to execute certain tasks (e.g. source downloading, binary pruning, and domain substitution) and load build configuration (i.e. patches and GN arguments). buildkit, config bundles, and patches are either bundled with the other packaging files, or downloaded from the ungoogled-chromium repository.

 Packaging consists of the major steps:

+1. Download and unpack the source tree
-1. Prune binaries
+2. Prune binaries
-2. Apply patches
+3. Apply patches
-3. Substitute domains
+4. Substitute domains
-4. Build GN via `tools/gn/bootstrap/bootstrap.py`
+5. Build GN via `tools/gn/bootstrap/bootstrap.py`
-5. Run `gn gen` with the GN flags
+6. Run `gn gen` with the GN flags
-6. Build Chromium via `ninja`
+7. Build Chromium via `ninja`
-7. Create package(s) of build output (usually in `out/Default`)
+8. Create package(s) of build output (usually in `out/Default`)

 Packaging is divided into "packaging types", which are directories of files and scripts for different platforms and configurations.
 Each type has differing package outputs and invocation requirements.
 The current packaging types are as follows: